-"[a] balanced, well-considered account of this hot topic.
+[a] balanced, well-considered account of this hot topic.

 Bold and lucid, this book brings out the best in the philosophy of mind.
-No" shows that it is not enough to know the puzzling phenomena; you have to resist the tempting misinterpretations of them that have bedeviled cognitive scientists and philosophers alike.
+Noë shows that it is not enough to know the puzzling phenomena; you have to resist the tempting misinterpretations of them that have bedeviled cognitive scientists and philosophers alike.
 Here is a philosopher who can actually help cognitive scientists untangle the knotty problems of the mind.

-author of Brainchildren, Consciousness Explained and Freedom Evolves
+author of Brainchildren, Consciousness Explained and I

 Action packed and brimming with new ideas, provocative illustrations and clearly laid-out arguments, Action in Perception is a landmark contribution to the emerging science and philosophy of the embodied mind.
-Pursuing the idea that perceiving is a way of acting rooted in a certain kind of implicit understanding, No" tackles everything from phenomenology to the philosophy of content and consciousness.
+Pursuing the idea that perceiving is a way of acting rooted in a certain kind of implicit understanding, Noë tackles everything from phenomenology to the philosophy of content and consciousness.
 Empirically sensitive while remaining genuinely philosophical in scope and execution, this book is essential reading for philosophers of mind, cognitive scientists of all stripes and persuasions, and anyone interested in the nature of perception, thought and action.

 School of Philosophy, Psychology and Language Sciences, University of Edinburgh

-Honorable Mention, 2007 Book Prize presented by the American Philosophical Association.
+- Honorable Mention, 2007 Book Prize presented by the American Philosophical Association.